PIQuIL/QuCumber/README.md

 ## Acknowledgments

-- Lauren Hayward Sierens for many helpful discussions.
+- We thank M. Albergo, G. Carleo, J. Carrasquilla, D. Sehayek, and L. Hayward Sierens for many helpful discussions.

+- We thank the [Perimeter Institute](https://www.perimeterinstitute.ca) for the continuing support of PIQuIL.

-- Nick Mercer for creating our awesome logo.
+- Thanks to Nick Mercer for creating our awesome logo.
 You can check out more of Nick's work by visiting [his portfolio](https://www.behance.net/nickdmercec607) on Behance!